locally-io/ios-engage-sdk/README.md

 }
 ```

-Monitoring Beacons and Geofences at the same time
+You can also monitor Beacons and Geofences at the same time:

 ```swift
 Engage.initialized = { Engage.startMonitoringBeacons()
 	Engage.startMonitoringGeofences()